axif0/Free-wifi-pass-nearby/README.md

 ```bash
          cd Free-wifi-pass-nearby
  ```
+Simply click it or
-then click right side of your mouse then select administration and then run auto.bat. it should show the available wifi network with pass.
+click right side of your mouse then select administration and then run auto.bat. it should show the available wifi network with pass.
 IF ERRor or not showing anything then fill free to msg
 Also,
 The script will display a list of available WiFi networks stored on your system.
 Select a network by entering its corresponding number.